Trusted by Tens of Thousands | www.ThePearlSource.com

 Key factors: Found in warm waters

 Also known as black South Sea pearls or simply black pearls, Tahitian pearls are revered for their unique dark color and dazzling overtones.
-They are almost always sold in their natural color and receive no treatment other than washing and buffing, and average 9-13mm in size.
+They are almost always sold in their natural color and receive no treatment other than washing and buffing.
+They average 9-13mm in size.

 Cultured Tahitian Pearls

-The dazzling black pearls have been revered by Polynesians for centuries, as they were considered a gift from the god of love and fertility.
+The dazzling black pearls have been revered by Polynesians for centuries.
+They were even considered a gift from the god of love and fertility!
 And when French colonizers arrived in the 1600s, they, too, fell for the unique charms of Tahitian pearls.

 The French began to harvest as many black pearls as possible to send back to Europe, which quickly decimated the population of natural wild pearls across Polynesia.
 By 1880 the Tahitian pearl was almost driven to extinction, so a ban on harvesting these unique ocean gems was declared.